syncfusion-content/blazor-docs/blazor/treegrid/how-to/customize-icon-column-menu.md

 ---
 layout: post
-title: How to Customize Icon Column Menu in Blazor Tree Grid Component | Syncfusion
+title: Customize column menu icon in Blazor TreeGrid Component | Syncfusion
-description: Checkout and learn about Customize Icon Column Menu in Blazor Tree Grid component of Syncfusion, and more details.
+description: Learn here all about Customize column menu icon in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# Customize column menu icon
+# Customize column menu icon in Blazor TreeGrid Component

 You can customize the column menu icon by overriding the default icon class `.e-icons.e-columnmenu` with the `content` property.